h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_3_18_explanation.md

 This visualization shows:
 1. **Original 2D space**: Data points in the original feature space
-2. **Kernel matrix**: The Gram matrix showing pairwise kernel values
+2. **Kernel matrix**: The Gram matrix showing pairwise kernel values with proper mathematical notation
 3. **Feature space projection**: PCA projection of the high-dimensional feature space back to 2D

 The transformation reveals how the polynomial kernel creates a more complex decision boundary that can separate non-linearly separable data.